Asymptotic analysis and efficient random sampling of directed ordered acyclic graphs: Introduction

 \section{Introduction}

 Directed Acyclic Graphs (DAGs for short) are directed graphs in which there is no directed path (sequence of incident edges) from a vertex to itself.
 They are an omnipresent data structure in various areas of computer science and mathematics.
-In concurrency theory for instance, scheduling problems usually define a partial order on a number of tasks, which is naturally encoded as DAG via its Hasse diagram~\cite{CMPTVW2010,CEH2019}.
+In concurrency theory for instance, scheduling problems usually define a partial order on a number of tasks, which is naturally encoded as DAG via its Hasse diagram~\cite{CMPTVW2010,CEH2019}: each task corresponds to a vertex in the graph and task dependencies are materialised by directed edges.
+Scheduling then corresponds to finding a good topological order on this graph.
+Natural question such as counting or sampling the schedulings of a program are studied in this context for the purpose of random testing~\cite{GS2005}.
 DAGs also appear as the result of the compression of some tree-like structures such as XML documents~\cite{BLMN2015}.
 In functional programming in particular, this happens at the memory layout level of persistent tree-like values, where the term ``hash-consing'' has been coined to refer to this compression~\cite{Goto1974}.
 Computer algebra systems also make use of this idea to store their symbolic expression~\cite{Ershov1958}.
+These tree use cases leverage the fact that actual memory gains can be obtained by compacting trees, which has been quantified in~\cite{FSS1990} and has motivated the study of compacted trees in the recent years~\cite{EFW2021, GW2024}.
 Finally, complex histories, such as those used in version control systems (see Git for instance~\cite[p.~17]{git2018}) or genealogy ``trees'' are DAGs as well.

+Most of the applications presented here actually require to add some more structure on the space of DAGs in order to faithfully model the objects at play, which is the main motivation of the present article.
+We first give some background on the combinatorics of DAGs and then expand on our contributions.